amanshresthaa/corner-houseLP/tasks/update-press-page-white-horse-20251104-1200/verification.md

 ## Known Issues

-- [ ] Global address renders as "12 Green Side" in contact block (central config) while Quick Facts uses "12 Greenside" per Markdown.
+- [ ] Global address renders as "231 Newmarket Road" in contact block (central config) while Quick Facts uses "231 Newmarket Road" per Markdown.
 Out of scope for this task.
 - [ ] Existing service worker/manifest warnings in console unrelated to this change.

 ## Sign-off